CzternastyHembre/IT1901-ITP/docs/Release 1/README.md

 Simple tests was added to check that the methods, logic and features in the project worked as intended.

 ## Illustrations
+Illustrations of what the end product is going to look like:

 ![start](images/242594917_545342576548985_5788820927871275701_n.png)
 ![create_user](images/242589592_382851316656932_4359090151023620277_n.png)
 ![log_in](images/242598130_252944550080896_4442521056475579515_n.png)